 - Total weekly independent study should, at a minimum, match your weekly lesson hours.
-Expect to spend time studying during evenings and weekends. - Work hard and make a positive contribution to lessons. - · Bring the right equipment for lessons. - Do not interfere with others' learning through inappropriate behaviour in lesson or the library. - · Plan your time and meet deadlines. - Mobile phones must not be used during lessons unless directed by a teacher, earphones should be removed. - If staff are delayed or unavailable, work in the normal room whilst awaiting instructions. - Communicate with your teachers, tutor or Student Services for support and advice. - Pass on college communications and information to your parents/carers. - Be honest, courteous, and considerate in behaviour and language, in person and online. - Be quiet in and around buildings used for teaching, studying or exams. - Most of the above applies to online study/lessons but full expectations of 'Online Etiquette' can be found on the Student Common Room.
+Expect to spend time studying during evenings and weekends and use your study periods wisely. - Work hard and make a positive contribution to lessons. - Bring the right equipment for lessons. - Do not interfere with others' learning through inappropriate behaviour in lesson or the library. - · Plan your time and meet deadlines. - Mobile phones must be kept in bags and not used during lessons unless directed by a teacher, earphones should be removed. - If staff are delayed or unavailable, work in the normal room whilst awaiting instructions. - Communicate with your teachers, tutor or Student Services for support and advice. - Pass on college communications and information to your parents/carers. - Be honest, courteous, and considerate in behaviour and language, in person and online. - Be quiet in and around buildings used for teaching, studying or exams. - Expectations above also apply to online study but full 'Online Etiquette' expectations available on StudentCommonRoom.